Plan your annual leave smarter, not harder.

 - FAQ: Singapore Public Holidays 2026

-- Up to 39 days off when you strategically combine public holidays with just 11 leave days
+- Up to 39 days off in total when you stack the holidays with about 11 annual leave days

-If there’s any silver lining, it’s this: 2026 is a great year to travel.
-Public holidays cluster neatly around Chinese New Year, the Hari Raya Haji–Vesak Day stretch, and year-end Christmas, which means more long breaks — and far fewer awkward “can I take leave?” conversations.
+If there’s a silver lining, it’s this: the holidays cluster neatly around Chinese New Year, the Hari Raya Haji to Vesak Day stretch, and year-end Christmas.
+That means more long breaks, and far fewer awkward “can I take leave?” conversations.

 📖 Related Guide: YouTrip’s eSIM: Roam in 140+ Countries From Just S$1!